User100677/COMP2042_CW_hcyys1/README.md

 *Reason of organising the class to it own packages is to group related class into one package to let other user to find the code easily.

-4)Deleted, Changed and New Method: i)Steel Class:
+4)Deleted, Changed and New Method or Variable: i)Steel Class:
 -I deleted "impact" method in "Steel" class.
 -I added "updateBrick" and "repair" method to update and reset the steel